turnkey-commerce/edit-pdf/README.md

-# Edit PDF
+# edit-pdf

-A Python program for making small edits in a PDF file by substituting certain text strings with a given substitition string.
+edit-pdf is a simple Python program for making global edits in a PDF file by globally replacing text strings to a given substitition string.
 Rather than modifying the original PDF file it will create a new file with the replaced text.

-One or more PDF files can be processed in batch by placing them in a given directory and specifying the directory to process.
+One or more PDF files can be processed in batch by placing them in a given folder and specifying the folder to process.

 Applications:

-* Hide parts of an account number of a bank statement by substituting asterisks before sending to third parties.
+* Hide parts of an account number of a bank statement by substituting asterisks (*) before sending to third parties.

 * Fix incorrect addresses or other information.

-* Redact sensitive information from a document.
+* Redact sensitive information from a document by replacing with asterisks (*).

 ## Install